trumans/treehouse-rest-api-sql-course-manager/README.md

   * Response body contains an array named "errors" containing strings describing the validation errors

 # Extra Credit for Exceeds Expectations grade
-* On the POST /api/users route additional validations are done on the email address
+* On the POST /api/users route additional validations are done on the email address value
-  * it is a valid email format
+  * it's a valid email format
-  * it is not already on another user record
+  * it's not on another user record

 * The PUT /api/courses/:id and DELETE /api/courses/:id routes check that the currently authenticated user id matches the course's owner (userId).

-* The queries for GET /api/courses and /api/courses/:id exclude the fields: password, createdAt and updatedAt.
+* The GET /api/courses and /api/courses/:id queries exclude the fields password, createdAt and updatedAt.

 # Project Structure